Digicreon/Dispak/README.md

 The parameters are checked and then a request is sent to a MySQL server.
 You can see the declaration of a configuration variable (associative array) and a private function.

+### 4.8 Provided variables

+Some variables are set by Dispak and avaiable to your rule:
+- `DPK_ROOT`: Path to the root of the used Dispak installation.
+- `GIT_REPO_PATH`: When Dispak is called from inside a Git repository, this variable contains the root path to this repository.
+- `DPK_OPT`: Contains the options given on the command-line (see [above](#44-parameters-management)).

-### 4.8 Provided functions
+### 4.9 Provided functions

 **`warn`**

-Write a yellow warning sign, followed by your message.
+Write a yellow "⚠" (warning sign) character, followed by your message.

 Example:
 ```shell
 warn "Something went wrong."
 ```

+Your message should be written in yellow, but it's up to you (using the `ansi` function, see below).

 **`abort`**